LearnOnDemandSystems/docs/lod/spla-supported.md

 ## Windows and Office

-Below are supported products and the conditions within Learn on Demand Systems implementation of the SPLA program.
+Below are supported products and the conditions within Skillable implementation of the SPLA program.

 | Software       | Hyper-V | VMWare | Azure | AWS | Notes                         | Status |
 |----------------|-------------|-----------|-------------------------------|--------|-|-|